 - Undiagnosed rashes, sores, or other skin ailments

 Helpful Health Information

-Parents are required to deliver all medications to the Health Office.
+Parents and guardians are required to deliver all medications to the Health Office.
 Under no circumstances shall students transport medications, prescription or non-prescription, to or from school.

 A physician’s signature is required to administer prescription medications at school.